Arcticgrayling/TidyDataProject/README.md

 The data is down loaded and unzipped in the project directory.
 The script:
-1. loads labels and activityList into tables.
+1. Loads labels and activityList into tables.
-2. Train data is loaded into tables.
+2. Loads train data into tables.
   * Labels are given to this train data.
   * Activities (with names) and Subject columns are added to the beginning of the training data table.